wrtnio/connectors/docs/ERD.md

 ### `bbs_articles`
 Article entity.

-`bbs_articles` is a supertype entity for all types of articles existing in the current exchange system, and literally embodies individual articles on the bulletin board.
+`bbs_articles` is a entity for all types of articles existing in the current exchange system, and literally embodies individual articles on the bulletin board.